phreda4/r3/doc/r3forth_programming_guide2.md

     rot * rot + / ; | Direct stack manipulation
 ```

-## Best Practices
+The language encourages finding pure stack-based algorithms rather than relying on variable storage.

 ### 1. Stack Balance - Data Flow Communication
 Stack balance is about managing data producers and consumers.
+Words either produce values (push to stack), consume values (pop from stack), or both.
+Programming in R3forth means creating chains of words where producers and consumers are properly matched.

 The overall program execution should not leave the stack with overflow or underflow, and loops should not grow or shrink the stack indefinitely.
+However, intermediate states can be unbalanced - this is normal as parameters flow from one word to another:

 ```forth
 :area | width height -- area